alxkzmn/alxkzmn/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on my next single
-- 🌱 I’m currently learning how to become a CTO
+- 🌱 I’m currently learning how to become a blockchain developer
 - 👯 I’m looking to collaborate on Ethereum smart contracts
 - 🤔 I’m looking for help with architectural choices for backend
 - 💬 Ask me about blockchain and sound production